thcasey3/lrengine/docs/source/install.rst

 Required Packages
 =================
-The following packages are required in order to run all features of lrengine:
+The following packages are required in order to use all features of lrengine:

 .. list-table::
    :widths: 40 60